guts27/gsoc-2026-metaflow/README.md

 `flow_id='test_1m'`), 18 distinct tags.

-The same data can be created with `seed_runs.py` and `seed_data.py` in this Gist.
+The same data can be created with `seed_runs.py` and `seed_data.py` in this repository.
 The first creates runs at each scale, the second fills in the rest of the hierarchy.

 **Full scan vs single-run lookup** — the 880x gap the tag cache design rests